Lyuuke/Oryzacola/README.md

 c = a * b
 ```

 The new crop's genes follow Mendel's rules.
-Another way (also a more natural way) is to have the crop receiving pollens from other crops (or from itself, as *Oryza sativa* is self-compatible), then randomly produce seeds by all the pollens it has received:
+Another way (also a more natural way) is to have the crop receiving pollens from other crops (or from itself, as *Oryza sativa* is self-compatible), then randomly produce seeds by drawing pollens from all the pollens it has received:
 ```
 a = Oryza(...)
 b = Oryza(...)